WOLF (AM)

-WOLF (1490 kHz) is a sports formatted broadcast radio station licensed to Syracuse, New York, serving the Syracuse metropolitan area.
-The station is 100% owned by Craig Fox, who also owns several other radio and low-power TV stations in the state of New York.
-The WOLF broadcast license is held by WOLF Radio, Inc. The station is also simulcast on FM translator W223CP at 92.5 FM and WOSW (1300 AM) and W253BZ at 98.5 FM, Fulton, NY.
+WOLF (1490 kHz) is a commercial sports radio formatted broadcast AM radio station licensed to Syracuse, New York, serving the Syracuse metropolitan area.
+The station is owned by Craig Fox, who also owns several other radio and low-power TV stations in the state of New York.
+The WOLF broadcast license is held by WOLF Radio, Inc. The station is also simulcast on FM translator W223CP at 92.5 FM, on the FM6 service of WVOA-LD at 87.75 FM, and in Fulton, New York, on WOSW 1300 AM and its FM translator, W253BZ at 98.5 FM.

 History

 WOLF first signed on in Syracuse shortly after the start of World War II.
 Like all local-channel AMs, it was initially limited to only 250 watts of power.
 During the early 1960s it was permitted to raise daytime power to 1,000 watts, and increased night power to 1,000 watts a decade later along with nearly all other local-channel (Class C) AM stations in the United States.
 It long programmed a personality popular music format, and for many years was highly competitive within its signal area with stronger regional (Class B) signals from similarly formatted stations including WNDR and WFBL, although it was unable to achieve full metropolitan coverage especially after sunset.
+In 1984, WOLF began broadcasting in AM stereo using the Kahn-Hazeltine independent sideband system.
+In the 1990s, WOLF stopped broadcasting in AM stereo.

 Past radio personalities at WOLF include: